RELEASE255/ML01_project/CONTRIBUTING.md

 # CONTRIBUTING TO ML01 PROJECT

-First off, thank you for considering contributing to the ML01 project!
-It is through community involvement that DIY projects like this evolve and improve.
+Thank you for considering contributing to the ML01 project, it is through community involvement that DIY projects like this evolve and improve.

 ## License Agreement
 By contributing to this repository, you agree that: